kynan/EuroSciPy2014/slides.md

 ???

 Good morning!
-My name is Florian and it is my pleasure to introduce Firedrake, a re-imagination of the FEniCS concept by composing domain-specific abstraction.
-Firedrake is developed by a group at Imperial, some which are in the room, so I'll be presenting work of a number of people.
+After this excellent keynote I hope I can keep your attention for another 25min before the recaffeination.
+My name is Florian and it is my pleasure to introduce Firedrake, a high-level, portable finite element computation framework implemented, of course, in Python.
+Firedrake is a fairly young project and has been developed by a group at Imperial over the past year.
+It builds on work I presented at SciPy in Austin last year and a number of packages in the SciPy ecosystem.

 ---